odoo/documentation/db_management/db_premise.rst

         :align: center

-* Do you have the updated version of Odoo 9?
+* Do you have the updated version of Twenty20 9?

-  * From July 2016 onward, Odoo 9 now automatically change the uuid of a duplicated database; a manual operation is no longer required.
+  * From July 2016 onward, Twenty20 9 now automatically change the uuid of a duplicated database; a manual operation is no longer required.

   * If it's not the case, you may have multiple databases sharing the same UUID.
-Please check on your `Odoo Contract
+Please check on your `Twenty20 Contract
     <https://accounts.odoo.com/my/subscription>`__, a short message will appear
     specifying which database is problematic: